SCOTT SIMON, Host:

 ULABY: Such expressions crop up now in spoken conversations too.

-Ms. CAITLIN McDOUGAL (Student): It started out more as a joke.
+CAITLIN MCDOUGAL: It started out more as a joke.

 ULABY: Caitlin McDougal is a senior at another school.